oracle/coherence-operator/docs/samples/coherence-deployments/elastic-data/external/README.md

    -rw-r--r-- 1 root root 68943872 May  1 08:44 coh6857569664465911116.tmp
    ```

-   The contents of the file(s) are not important, just the fact that they are using
-   the default location.

    Type `exit` to leave the `exec` session.

 ## Uninstalling the Charts